ansys/pyaedt/doc/source/User_guide/files.rst

 =====================

 PyAEDT supports different files formats to manage simulation and setup data.
-The most used are described in this chapter.
+Descriptions follow for the most used formats.

 .. grid:: 2